All you need to know about course dates and times

 You could apply to study a range of subjects at degree-level including physics, engineering, computing and maths.

-Five GCSEs at grade 4 or above, including English, and grade 6 or above in maths.
+Five GCSEs at grade 9-4, including English, and grade 6 or above in maths.

 Occupations related to Mathematics, A Level